Seasonal Permanent Food

 The Mobile Food Unit, Seasonal Temporary Food Stand and Seasonal Permanent Food Stand Construction Guide provides additional guidance for construction and operation of a SPF, including information about equipment; sinks; floor, wall and ceiling finishes; water; sewage; and utilities.

-- Mobile Food Unit, Seasonal Temporary Food Stand and Seasonal Permanent Food Stand Construction Guide (PDF: 178KB/15 pages)
+- Mobile Food Unit, Seasonal Temporary Food Stand and Seasonal Permanent Food Stand Construction Guide (PDF)

 Individuals or groups interested in operating a SPF must submit a plan review application with fees and obtain approval before beginning new construction or remodeling.

 The menu and location of operation determine which agency is responsible for plan review and licensing.
-To determine whether your license will be issued by the Minnesota Department of Health (MDH), or another agency, see the Food, Pools, and Lodging Services Section website at Licensing Jurisdiction contact information.
+To determine whether your license will be issued by the Minnesota Department of Health (MDH), or another agency, see Licensing.

 Handwashing is the single most effective means of preventing the spread of disease causing microbes and pathogens.